Sacred Valley Tour 1 Day & Inca Trail Hike 2D/1N &

 Itinerary

-Highlight: Trekking the Inca Trail, enjoying the views from the Sun Gate, sunset views from Machu Picchu, camping at the foot of Machu Picchu
+Highlight: Hiking the Inca Trail, panoramic views from the Sun Gate, sunset views over Machu Picchu, camping at the foot of the citadel

 Walking Distance: 15 km / 8 miles